krunchontu/taskify/docs/product-review.md

 - Reminders now surface actionable snooze/dismiss controls with inline date/reminder validation to prevent silent failures.

 ## The Bad
-- Reminder polling now pauses on hidden tabs, but there is still no batching or backoff strategy to reduce noisy check-ins.
+- Reminder polling now backs off until the next scheduled alert but still lacks logging for harder-to-reproduce issues.
 - Test surface improved but still leans on hook-level coverage; logging is absent for harder-to-reproduce issues.

 ## The Ugly